-I. Bombay Legislative Assembly.
+I. Bombay Legislative Assembly,

-- 5. General Principles.-In framing the territorial constituencies and distributing the seats, the Committee has, broadly speaking, adopted the following principles:- - (1) population has been taken as the main basis and other factors such as voting strength, size or geographical position of the constituency, wealth or commercial or educational importance of the electorate, etc., have been taken into account, where such considerations are of special importance; - (2) a revenue district or a convenient portion thereof has been adopted as the unit in framing the constituencies with a view to administrative convenience;
+5. General Principles.-In framing the territorial constituencies and distributing the seats, the Committee has, broadly speaking, adopted the following principles:-

+(1) population has been taken as the main basis and other factors such as voting strength, size or geographical position of the constituency, wealth or commercial or educational importance of the electorate, etc., have been taken into account, where such considerations are of special importance;

-- (3) the size of each proposed constituency, means of transport available within it, the poss. administrative feasibility, the possibilities of contact and voters and the difficulties of candidates and voters into account in framing the constituencies; - (4) urban areas have been separated from rural separation was considered necessary and expedient; - (5) plural-member constituencies have been formed with a cumulative voting; - (6) the seats reserved for the Marathas, Scheduled Castes," and Backward tribes have been distributed, so far as practicable, basis of the population of the caste, interest or tribe in the constituent concerned.
+(2) a revenue district or a convenient portion thereof has been adopted as the unit in framing the constituencies with a view to administrative convenience; (3) the size of each proposed constituency, its physical features, the means of transport available within it, the possible number of voters, administrative feasibility, the possibilities of contact between candidates and voters and the difficulties of candidates and voters have been taken into account in framing the constituencies;

+(4) urban areas have been separated from rural areas where such separation was considered necessary and expedient;

+(5) plural-member constituencies have been formed with the right of cumulative voting;

+(6) the seats reserved for the Marathas, Scheduled Castes, Women and Backward tribes have been distributed, so far as practicable, on the basis of the population of the caste, interest or tribe in the constituency concerned.
 This rule has been departed from where, owing to the desirability of avoiding more than one reserved seat in the same constituency, or for other sufficient reason, it was thought inexpedient to allocate a seat on the population basis.